 To find the IP address of the website you want to exclude, go to the command prompt, meaning run cmd, then type:

-You cannot use the domain name, only the IP address.
+You can’t use the domain name, only the IP address.
 In this example, to show how this works (and that it does work) we pick whatsmyip.org.
 Its IP address is 188.8.131.52.

 To obtain the IP address of your Wi-FI router you need to run: